zetasuna/LoraFog/readme.md

 # 📡 LoraFog – Modular LoRaWAN Fog Computing System (Golang OOP)

-> A modular, object-oriented Golang system for distributed telemetry collection and control over LoRa networks.
+> A modular, object-oriented Golang system
+> for distributed telemetry collection and control over LoRa networks.
-> The system supports vehicles, gateways, and fog servers — all orchestrated from a single configuration file.
+> The system supports vehicles, gateways, and fog servers
+> (all orchestrated from a single configuration file).

 ---